 You can serve this grits recipe for breakfast, brunch, lunch, dinner or even for a snack.
 They are sensational when served as a side or as the bed for something like shrimp, short ribs or various heavily sauced dishes.
 The sauces and gravies mingle with the grits and create something quite magical.
 These grits are downright perfect.
 So grab a pot and get to cooking.

-- 2 cups half and half
+- 2 cups Half and half

-- 2 cups water
+- 2 cups Water

-- ½ cup unsalted Land O Lakes® Unsalted Butter
+- ½ cup Unsalted Butter

 - Salt to taste